Savion Williams

 Savion Williams (born November 22, 2001) is an American professional football wide receiver for the Green Bay Packers of the National Football League (NFL).
 He played college football for the TCU Horned Frogs and was selected by the Packers in the third round of the 2025 NFL draft.

 Early life

-Williams was born in Marshall, Texas, and attended Marshall High School in Marshall, Texas.
+Williams was born in Marshall, Texas, and attended Marshall High School.
 He played quarterback his senior year in 2019, throwing for 1,053 yards with eight touchdowns and one interception and added 541 rushing yards and nine touchdowns.
 He originally committed play college football at the University of Arkansas before changing to Texas Christian University (TCU).

 College career

 As a true freshman at TCU in 2020, Williams played in seven games mostly as the team's kick returner.
 As a sophomore in 2021, he played in six games and had seven receptions for 71 yards.
 As a junior in 2022, he started all 15 games, recording 29 receptions for 392 yards with four touchdowns.
 As a senior in 2023, Williams led the team with 573 yards on 41 receptions and four touchdowns over 11 starts.
 He returned to TCU for his final season of eligibility in 2024.